bsaxen/simuino/trunk/README.txt

    Make sure the size of your terminal window is big enough.

 5. Press "r" to run one loop() sequence.
 Can be repeated.
    Press "s" to step one instruction within a loop.
-   Press "g" to complete a loop or run all loops defined in a scenario.
+Press "r" to complete the loop.

 6. Quit:  press "q".
 Works only on loop-level, i e the loop has to be completed.